hannesdonel/Meet/README.md

 # Meet

-This is a serverless PWA that provides information on coding events in a specific town taken from an event calendar.
-All data is visualized with two beautiful, clickable charts.
+This is a serverless PWA that provides information on coding events in a specific town taken from a fictitious Google event calendar.
+All data is visualized with two beautiful, clickable charts. <b>This app won't alter any of your calendars nor take or read any information off your calender.</b>

 <a href="https://hannesdonel.github.io/Meet/">Try the app in action.</a>